i5-650/i5-650/README.md

 </div>

 ## 🙋‍♂️ whoami
 I'm a french student in computer science !
-Passionate about programming, I'm always looking for new things to learn.
+Passionate about programming and computer science in general, I'm always looking for new things to learn.
 I'm also interested in cybersecurity and I'm learning about it in my free time.

 ## 📚 Technology Stack
 ### 🧑‍💻 Programming and Markup Languages